“It finally got you, didn’t it! Snuffed it……took a long time though.”

 “I know.
 Mother never liked me.”

 “How can you say that?
 She liked you.
-You were always difficult and made a lot of trouble for her!
+You were always difficult and made much trouble for her!
 She always had to protect you from our father!”

 “And why should we do that?
-Conflict makes Life more exciting.
-Sorry about the pun, “Life” I mean.
+Conflict makes life more exciting.
+Sorry about the pun, “Life,” I mean.
 If it does not make our existence more exciting, I don’t know what will.
 Hanging around here is so dull.
-And then there are all these old farts, who don’t know how pious they want to be.
+And then all these old farts don’t see how pious they want to be.
 A bunch of hypocrites.
 There is a guy over there, I think he was from Spain, and he calls us all “Southern hypocrites.”
 He was shot by some Sheriff in Helena about twenty years ago.
 You’ll meet him.
 His name is Jorge Diaz.
 But he is preoccupied with Sandra Collins, a sixteen-year-old who drove her father’s car into a tree when she was drunk.
 Her father is here as well, and he does not like Jorge.
 He always bitches about him and goes on and on and on……”

 “You are so ne4gative about things b.
 Here we are, dead.
-We can’t go anywhere, and we are all waiting for God and his mercy to judge on us and let us get into heaven.
-Or maybe to condemn us and then we have another problem.”
+We can’t go anywhere, and we are all waiting for God and his mercy to judge us and let us get into heaven.
+Or maybe to condemn us, and then we have another problem.”

 “It’s laughable.
 You are talking about waiting for God.
 There is a guy down there,” and Julian pointed to a place behind him,” he is waiting since 1876.
 They hanged him by mistake, and he has been waiting ever since to sort out the error.
-I don’t really know what he expects, probably be resurrected and being able to complete his Life, maybe publish the book he wrote and complete his sorry Life.
+I don’t know what he expects, probably be resurrected, complete his life, maybe publish the book he wrote and complete his tragic life.
 Be a bit realistic.
 No one is interested in us any longer.
-‘Good ridden s!’ they say and maybe if you are lucky they come at the beginning of May and put some artificial flowers on your grave.
-After a few years, they will even stop that, When they come here, they just walk around and ramble about the past.
+‘Good ridden s!’ they say, and maybe if you are lucky, they come at the beginning of May and put some artificial flowers on your grave.
+After a few years, they will even stop that; they walk around and ramble about the past when they come here.
 They are very solemn, telling stories about us.
-Though they have long ago stopped telling stories about my Life.
+However, they have long ago stopped telling stories about my life.
 In any case, most of the stories they tell are not even real, or they are so distorted that you cannot recognize where the truth is.
-When I think what I had to listen to, every year.
-It is amazing.
+When I think about what I had to listen to every year, it is incredible.
 They never even talked about me.
-I was too embarrassing.
+It was too embarrassing.
 I don’t exist!
 Did you know that your sister did not tell her children who I was?
-Just a relative……. don’t really know what happened to him….he just died ……yea……so much about truth!”
+Just a relative…….
+I don’t know what happened to him….he just died …… Yea……so much about truth!”